dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline.md

 The pipeline is now running every 30 minutes as you have scheduled.
 The `dlt deploy` command line tool printed out a `github.com/.../actions/workflows/run_chess_workflow.yml` link where you can monitor (and manually trigger) the GitHub Actions workflow that runs your pipeline in your repository.

+## Known limitations

+The GitHub cron scheduler has fidelity of ~30 minutes.
+You cannot expect that your job will be run at the exact the intervals or times you specify.
+- The minimum official supported interval is 5 minutes
+- If you set it to 5 minutes, you can expect intervals between 5 and 30 minutes
+- From practical experience, any intervals above 30 minutes work on average as expected